davewsmith/flask-starter/NOTES.md

 to work, but `docker compose up` brought up the old code.
 Deleting the old image (via `docker image rm`) fixed things.

+Haven't figured out how to get `gunicorn` to log requests. `--access-logfile` doesn't seem to work.
+Maybe I'm holding it wrong.